Örökrangadó: 1987-2006

-In June 1988 FTC beat MTK 2-0 thanks to a brace by Pál Fisher within four minutes.
+In June 1988 FTC beat MTK 2-0 thanks to a brace by Pál Fischer within four minutes.

 In October 1990 Ferencváros achieved a 4–0 victory against MTK.
-Pál Fisher yet again scored a brace, this time, within two minutes.
+Pál Fischer yet again scored a brace, this time, within two minutes.

 In 1991, MTK achieved their first win at FTC's stadium since 1970, after going down 1-0 early on, Balog equalized for the red and blues, and Morozov scored the winning goal in the 85th minute.

-In May 1993, the sides met at Hungária Körút in the 26th round, and produced an over-the-top game.
+In May 1993, the sides met at Hungária körút in the 26th round, and produced an over-the-top game.
 After going down 4–0 within the first half, MTK eventually won the game 4–3, after Ferencváros came close to completing the comeback.
 The game saw two red cards, as Talapa from MTK and András Telek from FTC were sent off just five minutes apart.

 In June 1996, MTK beat FTC 2-1 from behind, as they became the fourth team that season to defeat Ferencváros at home, as the green and whites won their 26th national championship.

-In 1997, MTK won their 20th leaguetitle, achieving a record-high point tally of 85, finishing 11 points above 3rd place Ferencváros.
-On Matchday 3 of the 1996/97 season MTK bashed FTC 3–0 at Üllői Út, becoming the first Budapest-based club to win a league game in the 9th district since BVSC in November 1995.
+In 1997, MTK won their 20th league title, achieving a record-high point tally of 85, finishing 11 points above 3rd place Ferencváros.
+On Matchday 3 of the 1996/97 season MTK bashed FTC 3–0 at Üllői út, becoming the first Budapest-based club to win a league game in the 9th district since BVSC in November 1995.
 Krisztián Kenesei scored a brace.

-In August 1998 the teams played a violent encounter at Üllői Út.
+In August 1998 the teams played a violent encounter at Üllői út.
 The game itself featured 6 yellow cards, and one player from both teams getting sent off.
 MTK quickly took a 2-goal lead by the 24th minute, and held on to their lead until the 74th minute but Ferencváros completed an improbable comeback, with the equaliser being scored in the 88th minute.
 The game ended 2-2.